Encore Restaurant Lounge

 I’m not a fan of the brothel like lighting, it definitely needs a restaurant makeover.

 If it’s appropriate to say, or even if it’s not, I’m still going to say it.
 It’s “fine dining” Aldergrove style.
 It’s casual, unpretentious and where you would go when the family wants to have a nice dinner.
-It’s almost like Swiss Chalet – something of that level but it’s not a chain and there’s candles :) .
+It’s almost like Swiss Chalet – something on that level but it’s not a chain and there are candles.
 Very suburban, fit for the family or “let’s bring grandpa for his 60th birthday” type of place.
 It’s not fine dining and it’s quite dated inside and out, but don’t underestimate the food.
-It’s actually better than good and I was impressed.
+It’s actually good, at least based on what I tried.

 This isn’t the full menu – but most of it.